-Leadership & Management 2 Managing People
+Leadership & Management 2 Human & Business Resource Management

 The course includes:

-• exploration of team effectiveness strategies & diversity within clinical teams
+• Exploration of team effectiveness strategies & diversity within clinical teams.

-• identification of labour force influences and implications for management of clinical teams (e.g. policies, legislation, unionization, trends & forecasting etc.)
+• Identification of labour force influences and implications for management of clinical teams (e.g. policies, legislation, unionization, trends & forecasting, etc.).

-• application of evidence informed strategies for recruitment, hiring, retaining and developing people
+• Application of evidence-informed strategies for recruitment, hiring, retaining and developing people.

-• application of strategies & tools for managing difficult performance situations
+• Application of strategies & tools for managing difficult performance situations.

 Course Outcomes